Summer

 Bumper Stickers Available!

-From a United Kingdom news source we find "Who says that animals don't experience pleasure?
-Science has neglected animal pleasure.
+From a United Kingdom news source we find Science has neglected animal pleasure.
 Research tends to focus on evolutionary explanations for natural phenomena.
 By considering only natural selection and reproductive success, it overlooks the experiences of animals - their feelings, emotions and pleasures.
 Dr Jonathan Balcombe is an ethologist and research scientist with the Physicians Committee for Responsible Medicine, in Washington DC.
 His book Pleasurable Kingdom: Animals and the Nature of Feeling Good (Macmillan) is out now."

 Did you KNOW?
 "Aspirin" is an NSAID?
 There should be a washout period between giving aspirin and any other NSAID?

 Advocacy: Sometimes, things happen in our lifes, that just aren't right.
 A lot of us want to do something about it, sometimes we don't know what though.
 Some of us have more time then others and are able to attempt to make changes.
 Some can give us 'samples'.
-"Sample letter to legislators" and help us look up who we should send it to.
-ADLF also has "Working with Legislators" Remember, it only takes 5 minutes to send a letter.
+"Sample letter to legislators" and help us who we should send it to.
+ADLF also has Remember, it only takes 5 minutes to send a letter.

-Deb with Pet Advocate Town Hall has a new page and has gone into 'movies'!
-She also has a List of Ideas of things we can do.
-Marcia Roseberg has been working hard in SC also, having just had the Veterinary Practice Act became law on May 31, 2006, with the governor's signature.
+Deb with has a and has gone into 'movies'!
+She also has a of things we can do.
+Marcia Roseberg has been working hard in SC also, having just had the became law on May 31, 2006, with the governor's signature.
 All veterinary disciplinary hearings will be open to the public, along with the records.
-The specific sections are 40-69-90 and 40-69-190.
+The specific sections are and .

-Many thanks to Bill White of the Morning Call in PA for keeping residents updated on what is happening "Dog deaths prompt state legislation" and recently after speaking with a vet "Most vets are caring, conscientious"
+Many thanks to of the Morning Call in PA for keeping residents updated on what is happening and recently after speaking with a vet

 In our last edition your saw the Memorial for "Mattie".
 If you haven't seen the follow up Special Reports due to her death, they can be found on the front page or at the end of "Mattie's" Memorial.
 Kelly has worked very hard on this project.
 There is information on everything from extra (off) label use, CIS and informed consent, over vaccinating to Better Business Bureau and credit cards for payment.